agoda-com/Kakao/README.md

 ##### Custom KViews
-If you have custom Views in your tests and you want to create your own `KView`.
-We have KBaseView, just extend this class and implement as much additional Action/Assertion interfaces as you want.
+If you have custom Views in your tests and you want to create your own `KView`, we have KBaseView.
+Just extend this class and implement as much additional Action/Assertion interfaces as you want.
 You also need to override constructors that you need.